FXIhub/hawk/README.md

     `make install`

 This will automatically install the scripts in your path.
+You may have to obtain administrative permissions by typing `sudo make install` for the install to successfully complete.

 Please check `doc/UserManual.pdf` for further installation instructions and documentation.